dqops/dqo/docs/client/index.md

     client=dqops_client,
     json_body=request_body
 )

 ```

-By running the above operation you should get a response that resembles the one below:
+By running this operation you should get a response that resembles the one below:

 ```python
 RunChecksQueueJobResult(